San Diego State vs. Nevada NCAA Football Odds, Plays and Insights | November 13, 2021

 Nevada Stats and Trends

-- Nevada has six wins against the spread in nine games this year.
+- Nevada has played nine games, with six wins against the spread.

-- The Wolf Pack are 3-0 ATS when underdogs by 2.5 points or more this year.
+- The Wolf Pack have always covered the spread this season when underdogs by 3 points or more in three chances.

-- Nevada's games this season have hit the over on six of nine set point totals (66.7%).
+- Nevada's games this season have eclipsed the over/under in 66.7% of its opportunities (six times in nine games with a set point total).

-- When Nevada scores more than 16.7 points, it is 6-3 against the spread and 7-2 overall.
+- Nevada is 6-3 against the spread and 7-2 overall in games when it records more than 16.7 points.

-- In games that Nevada piles up over 299.9 yards, the team is 6-3 against the spread and 7-2 overall.
+- When Nevada piles up more than 299.9 yards, the team is 6-3 against the spread and 7-2 overall.

-- The Wolf Pack have turned the ball over eight times, seven fewer times than the Aztecs have forced turnovers (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.